Kerbalism/Kerbalism/README.md

 ### ENVIRONMENT HAZARDS

 Your crew evolved in particular conditions of temperature, and at a very low level of radiation.
-You should reproduce these conditions whenever your crew go, no matter the external temperature or radiation at that point.
-Or else death ensue.
+You should reproduce these conditions wherever your crew go, no matter the external temperature or radiation at that point.
+Or else death ensues.
 The vessel habitat can be climatized at the expense of ElectricCharge.
-Environment radiation can be shielded by applying material layers to the hull, with obvious longevity-mass tradeoff.
+Environment radiation can be shielded by applying material layers to the hull, with obvious longevity vs mass trade off.

 ### ECLSS